-Welcome to Salem
+Welcome to Salem, OR

 Salem is the capital city of Oregon.
 Set amid a park with gardens, the domed Oregon State Capitol contains a collection of art by Oregon artists.
 The Hallie Ford Museum of Art includes works by Pacific Northwest and Native American artists.
 The Willamette Heritage Center includes a Victorian wool mill, plus 19th-century homes with period furnishings.
 The Bush House Museum is an Italianate mansion built in 1878.